 This was a short review of features, because at the time, Magento 2.1 had much more to offer.
 Its countless extensions, better performance, and stability were significant reasons to upgrade.
 For those looking to optimize their current e-commerce operations or planning a platform shift, a clear roadmap for successful re-platforming is essential.
 You might also find our comprehensive Magento data migration guide helpful for planning your next move.

 Cart2Cart will move your orders, products, customers, attributes, categories and other entities you want from your current Magento to a desired Magento 2.x version automatically.
+Given that Magento 2.1 is now considered legacy, it's generally recommended to migrate to the latest Adobe Commerce (Magento 2.x) version for optimal performance and security.
 While Magento 2.1 is now an older release, the service supports various Magento 2.x versions for migration.

 What you need for that?
 Nothing troublesome, just follow couple of simple steps and enjoy your store updated to a desired Magento 2.x version (note: Magento 2.1 is an outdated version; migration to the latest Adobe Commerce is generally recommended):